Edward Gibbon Wakefield: Canada (1841–1843)

-At the end of the parliamentary session in October 1842, John William Dunscomb, the member of the Legislative Assembly for the Beauharnois district, resigned his seat, since he had taken a new position in Montreal.
-Wakefield saw an opportunity and stood for election in Beauharnois.
-Campaigning as a supporter of LaFontaine, he was elected to the Legislative Assembly in November 1842.
-Having been elected, he then returned to Britain.
+At the end of the parliamentary session in October 1842, John William Dunscomb, the member of the Legislative Assembly for the Beauharnois district, resigned his seat to take a position in Montreal.
+Wakefield ran for election in Beauharnois in November 1842, campaigning as a supporter of LaFontaine.
+He was elected to the Legislative Assembly.
+After being elected, he returned to Britain for a short time.

 Wakefield returned to Canada in September 1843 for the parliamentary session.
 He initially aligned himself with the French-Canadian Group under LaFontaine's leadership, but part-way through the session he left them.
-He had introduced a bill to make the North American Colonial Association of Ireland a mortgage and trust company, with an accompanying colonisation plan.
-When the French-Canadian Group refused to support his proposals, he left them and shifted his support to the new Governor General, Sir Charles Metcalfe.
+He introduced a bill to make the North American Colonial Association of Ireland a mortgage and trust company, with an accompanying colonisation plan.
+The French-Canadian Group did not support his proposals, so he left them and began to support the new Governor General, Sir Charles Metcalfe.
 (Bagot had died earlier in the year.)

-In November, there was a major political crisis: LaFontaine and his colleague, Robert Baldwin, who had taken office on the principle of responsible government, got into a dispute with Metcalfe over appointments that Metcalfe made without consulting the Executive Council.
+In November, a major political crisis arose in the parliament.
+LaFontaine and colleague Robert Baldwin had taken office on the principle of responsible government and got into a dispute with Metcalfe after Metcalfe appointed government officials without consulting the Executive Council.
 LaFontaine, Baldwin, and all but one of the members of the Executive Council resigned, arguing that Metcalfe's actions were inconsistent with the principle of responsible government.
-There was a major debate in the Assembly over the issue, resulting in the passage of a motion condemning Governor Metcalfe for his actions.
-Wakefield defended Metcalfe, relying on a narrow interpretation of the principle of responsible government, and also insinuating that the real reason LaFontaine and Baldwin had resigned was that they feared defeat on a taxation bill they had introduced.
+A major debate in the Assembly over the issue resulted in the passage of a motion condemning Governor Metcalfe for his actions.
+Wakefield defended Metcalfe, relying on a narrow interpretation of the principle of responsible government.
+Wakefield insinuated that the real reason LaFontaine and Baldwin had resigned was that they feared defeat on a taxation bill they had introduced.
 He voted against the motion and in support of Metcalfe, along with Viger and some other members who left the French-Canadian Group on the issue.
-Following the resignations, Wakefield appeared to be heavily involved in giving advice to Metcalfe, with some saying that he was the real governor.
-His motivation appears to have been still focused on his schemes to develop the Beauharnois area for the Colonial Association.
+Following the resignations, Wakefield appeared to be giving advice to Metcalfe, with some saying that he was the real governor.
+His motivation appears to have been finding support for the schemes he had earlier put forward to develop the Beauharnois area for the Colonial Association.

 Metcalfe prorogued the Assembly after the passage of the motion.
-He found it difficult to assemble a new ministry, and did not recall the Assembly, instead dissolving it for a general election in 1844.
-Wakefield had returned to Britain after the 1843 session, and did not stand for re-election.
-In 1844, he wrote two pieces defending Metcalfe: a pamphlet, "A View of Sir Charles Metcalfe's Government of Canada", and an article "Sir Charles Metcalfe in Canada", which appeared in Fisher's Colonial Magazine in July 1844.
-That was the end of his involvement with Canadian affairs, apart from being paid about £20,000 by the Association for his work in Canada.
+Finding it difficult to assemble a new ministry, he did not recall the Assembly, instead dissolving it for a general election in 1844.
+Wakefield returned to Britain after the 1843 session, and did not stand for re-election.

+In 1844, he wrote two pieces recounting his experiences as a Canadian legislator and defending Metcalfe: a small book, "A View of Sir Charles Metcalfe's Government of Canada", and an article "Sir Charles Metcalfe in Canada", which appeared in Fisher's Colonial Magazine in July 1844.
+He described Metcalfe as very honest and fair and not at all a party man, which was contrary to expectations and surprising to elected legislators in Canada.

+That was the end of his involvement in Canadian affairs, apart from being paid about £20,000 by the Association for his work in Canada.